 How COVID-19 is Accelerating Digital Health Engagement for Senior Patients

-The COVID-19 pandemic has radically altered the way individuals access healthcare.
+The COVID-19 pandemic has radically altered the way senior patients access healthcare.
 Social distancing, as an effective means to minimize transmission of the virus, created new gaps in traditional access to care.
 And digital health technologies are stepping up to meet this public health challenge.

 The coronavirus threat is reducing the digital divide as this demographic turns to technology platforms to limit their COVID-19 exposure because of their high risk of serious illness and complications.

-Four digital channels are enabling greater and safer access to care for the vulnerable senior population:
+Four digital channels are enabling greater and safer access to care for the vulnerable senior patients:

 During this time of uncertainty and social distancing, patient portals can help providers and patients stay connected.
 They can also free up resources and limit in-person visits for needs that can be addressed online.